smarty-archives/configo/README.md

 func (this *Reader) StringsError(key string) ([]string, error)
 ```
 StringsError returns all values associated with the given key with an error if
 the key does not exist.
+It does so by searching it sources, in the order they
+were provided, and returns the first non-error result or KeyNotFoundError.

 #### func (*Reader) StringsFatal